Access Key Information

 Legitimate Interest

-Contacting you with information on additional services relating to your cruise.
+Direct marketing and contacting you with information on additional services relating to your cruise.
 For example: information on tours, upgrades, Ocean’s Club and special events

 Legitimate Interests